Close Menu

 Bottom line

-Credit unions can be great choices if you want better rates than regular banks plus more personal service.
+Credit unions can be great choices if you want better rates than regular banks, plus more personal service.
 But they’re not automatically better than every other option.

-Before you decide anything, compare current rates and fees everywhere.
+Before you decide on anything, compare current rates and fees everywhere.
 The goal is finding the mix of products that puts the most money in your pocket while giving you the banking experience you actually want.

 Did you find this page helpful?